glpaparelli/competitive-programming/notes/cp-notes.md

 		if a[left] + a[right] == x
 			return true
 		if a[left] + a[right] < x
-			left += 1 // smaller than target, we need to increase else
+			left++ // smaller than target, we need to increase else
-			right -= 1 // bigger than target, we need to decrease
+			right-- // bigger than target, we need to decrease

 	return false
 ```